Lord of the Mics: Lord of the Mics I

 Prior to LOTM, Capo and Chad 'Ratty' Stennett had filmed Lord of the Decks, a DVD released in 2003.
 The DVD featured music performances and interviews with various grime artists.
 It was also accompanied with a mixtape CD of over 22 songs.
 Jammer was friends with both Capo and Ratty, who were responsible for Hothead Productions through which they helped distribute instrumentals Jammer released.
 This experience and infrastructure was later used to create LOTM.
-DVD's were the first platforms available for fans to see what an MC actually looked like, as opposed to only being able to hear their voices on radio or tape packs.
+DVDs were the first platforms available for fans to see what the MCs actually looked like, since before they could only hear their voices on radio or CDs.
 Jammer noted that Smack DVD, an American hip hop series, helped him realise that grime didn't have any platforms where you could actually see artists.

 The first LOTM was released in 2004.
 Jammer was at his house with his friends.
 Jammer and one of his friends were having a playful argument.
 Jammer often had a camera around him, and so asked another friend who was there to film them arguing.
-Jammer later rewatched the video, and came up with the idea of two MC's clashing each other on camera.
+Jammer later rewatched the video, and came up with the idea of two MCs clashing with each other on camera.
 Later in the day, he asked Kano if he had ever thought of having a clash with Wiley.
-At the time, Kano was an upcoming grime MC, while Wiley was a well established artist within the scene.
+At the time, Kano was an upcoming grime MC, while Wiley was a well-established artist within the scene.
 Jammer encouraged Kano to clash with Wiley.
 The next day, Wiley called Jammer, and during the call Jammer asked Wiley to come to the house.
 When he arrived, Jammer asked him if he would be willing to clash Kano.
 Wiley accepted, and then went down into Jammer's basement, later a hallmark of the Lord of the Mics brand, to film the clash between the two artists.

 At the time, there was no specific idea to create a DVD and series.
-Jammer rewatched the clash between Wiley and Kano and thought it'd be a good idea to get more MC's to clash.
+Jammer rewatched the clash between Wiley and Kano and thought it'd be a good idea to get more MCs to clash.
 Following this, Jammer organised a clash between Slix, a member of Ruff Sqwad, and Domino.
-Wiley then organised a clash between Scratchy, a member of Wiley's crew Roll Deep, and Footsie, a member of N.A.S.T.Y Crew.
-Following these recorded clashes, a clash between Ghetts (then known as Ghetto) and Napper was organized on radio.
+Wiley then organised a clash between Scratchy, a member of Wiley's crew Roll Deep, and Footsie, a member of the N.A.S.T.Y.
+Crew.
+Following these recorded clashes, a clash between Ghetts (then known as Ghetto) and Napper was organised on radio.

 Jammer later credited Wiley and Kano's record label signings, which followed the release of the DVD, at least partially to the success of LOTM and their clash.
 When Kano appeared on GMTV, a British breakfast-time television program, viewers called in to ask about his clash with Wiley.
 Jammer explained that this attention they received made it easy to organise a second edition of the DVD.

-Other clashes on LOTM I included SLK vs. Younger Nasty, Kal Serious vs. Corey Johnson, and Bruza vs. Crazy Titch.
+Other clashes on LOTM I included SLK vs Younger Nasty, Kal Serious vs Corey Johnson, and Bruza vs Crazy Titch.